tarekelkanaria/random-users/README.md

 # Random Users

-A Simple App displays a list of users using API with the ability to search through the list by name.
+A Simple web page displays a list of users using API with the ability to search through the list by name.

+## Demo-preview

+<a href="https://random-users-elkanaria.netlify.app" target="_blank">The Link</a>

 ## Author